DataResponsibly/algorithmic-transparency-playbook/modules/case-studies/_posts/2000-03-02-checklist.md

 ---
-title: Using the checklist (Part II)
+title: Public Employment (Using the Transparency Checklist)
 ---

 ## Using the Algorithmic Transparency Checklist